Flying with an iPad as a commercial pilot can ease many tasks during a flight.

 Just one tool that is the size of a book and as slim as a cellphone can replace all those heavy paper books.

-Long gone are the days when commercial pilots had to carry so many books in their flight bags.
+Long gone are when commercial pilots had to carry so many books in their flight bags.

 You can use an iPad for flight planning and calculations.